ftyers/ftyers.github.io/2018-komp-ling/practicals/segmentation/segmentation_response.md

 # Segmentation report
 ##### *Anastasia Nikiforova*

+**UPDATE** - Pragmatic Segmenter lang is set to "ru".
+Correcting the report below...

 * Brief description of each segmenter used
   * I used two segmenters: **Pragmatic Segmenter** and **NLTK's Puntk**.

-  I definitely enjoyed the performance of NLTK's Puntk more: it seems to be way more accurate.
+  I definitely enjoyed the performance of NLTK's Puntk more, but in some cases Pragmatic Segmenter works better (see the table below).
-  The problem with Pragmatic Segmenter is that it doesn't cover difficult cases, such as abbreviations or internal ".", "?", "!".
+  The noticeable problem with Pragmatic Segmenter is that it segments names when it shouldn't (like: A. C. Пушкин).
-  Punkt solves this ambiguous cases better, but, again, not perfectly.
+  Punkt solves this case better.
 NLTK works best with English, performance on other languages is lower.
+  The advantage of Pragmatic Segmenter is that is really easy to add new exceptions to segmentation rules (just add them to the library in the *Languages* folder).
+I'm sure it is possible to add rules to Punkt as well, but it seems to me it requires a bit more of a hustle :)

 * Quantitative evaluation

   * First 1000 paragraphs - Punkt: 2531 sentences; Pragmatic Segmenter: 2869 sentences.
   * On average, Pragmatic Segmenter's result contains 12% more sentences than Punkt's.
   * Accuracy rate for Punkt: 0.86;
-  * Accuracy rate for Pragmatic Segmenter: 0.79;
+  * Accuracy rate for Pragmatic Segmenter: 0.89;
-    ** (Tested on a mini corpus of 56 sentences, where Punkt founв 65 segments, and Pragmatic Segmenter found 71 sentences)

 * Qualitative evaluation: Comparing performance on ambiguous cases.